skranz/RTutor/vignettes/Reproducing Research with Interactive Problemset - A Guide.md

 #### present regression results: showreg (in regtools)

-The package `regtools` contins the function `showreg` to show regression results.
+The package `regtools` contains the function `showreg` to show regression results.
 It shows results from one or several regression objects in a typical format used in journal articles.
 The function is basically a wrapper to functions in the package `texreg`.
 I think that the output of the usual `summary` function typically does not look as nice in an interactive problem set.

 #### basic regression functions

-The base R functions `lm` and `glm` allow linear regressions and generalized linear models, including tobit and probit regressions.
+The base R functions `lm` and `glm` allow linear regressions and generalized linear models, including Tobit and probit regressions.
 But there are many specialized functions and packages for other sorts of regressions, e.g.

   - `plm`: linear panel data models
   - `mlogit`: discrete choice data